marinescudan/react-tutorials/interview/Questions-Answers.md

 | Lifecycle methods       | Can work all lifecycle methods | not work with Life Cycle methods |
 | Reusability             | Can be reused                  | can not be reused                |

-## Explain the lifecycle methods?
+## Explain the component lifecycle methods?

 - getInitialState: is exectuted  before creation of the component
+- componentWillMount: is called imediatly before the initial rendering occures
 - componentDidMount: when the comp gets rendered and placed on the DOM

+- componentWillReceiveProps is called when comp receives props
 - shouldComponentUpdate: when a comp decides any changes to the DOM and return true/false based on conditions
+- componentWillUpdate: is invoked before rendering
 - componentDidUpdate: is invoked imediatly after rendering takes place

-- componentWillUnmount: is invoked imm before a comp is destroyed
+- componentWillUnmount: is invoked imm before a comp is destroyed, it performes any cleanup if necessary

 ## What is Redux?